Nithin031/Noema/README.md

 unavailable, evidence-quality handling keeps fragmented tab activity from exploding into meaningless one-second episodes.

-### 3. ALIGN — conservative semantic classification
+### 3. CLASSIFY — conservative semantic classification

-Episodes are classified using a hosted model when enabled (Gemini by default, fully local Ollama path available).
+Episodes are classified using a model when enabled.
+Gemini is the default hosted inference path.
+Ollama can be selected for fully local inference.
 Each episode receives a behavioral category, confidence, evidence quality (`STRONG / MODERATE / WEAK / ABSENT`), and classification status.
-Goal alignment is three-valued — `aligned`, `misaligned`, or `unknown` — and deliberately conservative: weak evidence cannot become a confident verdict, and failed model calls stay `pending`/`failed` instead of becoming fabricated labels.
+Evidence quality is separate from confidence, and uncertainty remains `unknown`: weak evidence cannot become a confident verdict, and failed model calls stay `pending`/`failed` instead of becoming fabricated labels.

+### 4. ALIGN — episodes compared against intent

+Classification describes what the episode appears to be; alignment compares it against your stated goal.
+Goal alignment is three-valued — `aligned`, `misaligned`, or `unknown` — and deliberately conservative: productive does not automatically mean aligned, distractive does not automatically mean misaligned, and a mere lack of lexical overlap never means misaligned on its own.

-### 4. DETECT DRIFT — two independent lanes
+### 5. DETECT DRIFT — two independent lanes

 | Lane | Purpose | Cadence |
 | ---- | ------- | ------: |